UW-Madison-DataScience/2023-09-13-uwmadison-mini/index.md

 {% endcomment %}
 {% if page.eventbrite %}
 <h3>Event Registration & Promo Codes</h3>
-<p>Register for each desired mini-workshop below by clicking the corresponding ticket (max 1 ticket per event per person). <br> <strong>ALL TICKETS LISTED AT GENERAL ADMISSION PRICE.
+<p>Register for each desired mini-workshop below by clicking the corresponding ticket (max 1 ticket per event per person). <br> <strong color="#c5050c";>ALL TICKETS LISTED ARE AT GENERAL ADMISSION PRICE.
 PLEASE USE THE APPROPRIATE PROMO CODE BELOW SO YOU ARE CHARGED THE CORRECT PRICE.</strong></p>
 <h4>Promo Codes</h4>
 <p>Please use the promotion code that pertains to you so that you are charged correctly.
 All tickets are set to the general admission price when a promotion code is not used.
 Insert the promotion code at the top of the registration box below and it will apply to all tickets in your order.</p>